What is the maximum length of an SMS?

 While creating a campaign, you can type in your message under Script.
 CallHub will show the number of characters remaining while you type.
 When you cross the 1 SMS limit, the system will show the number of characters and message segments.

-Similarly, if you have any Unicode character in your message, the message’s character limit will be reduced to 70 and the system will display the character(s) below, so you can edit the message if required.
+Similarly, suppose you have any Unicode characters in your message.
+In that case, the message’s character limit will be reduced to 70, and the system will display the character(s) below, so you can edit the message if required.

 Example for Unicode characters